GhassanAlKaraan/eventer-app/README.md

-# eventer: This project is POSTPONED.
+# eventer: This project is discontinued.

 Flutter app for events between friends.